How to reclaim your PPI premiums

 In addition, if there was any suggestion made that the insurance would improve your chances of getting credit, that’s also grounds for complaint.

 If you’re unsure whether or not you bought a policy, trawl through your paperwork to find out.
 Your bank, building society or credit card provider will hold records for up to six years, but there’s no harm in asking it if it’s got paperwork going further back in time.

 2. Does the type of premium make a difference?

-If you have a single premium policy, rather than regular premium, this may also be the foundation for a refund.
-The FSA and PPI lenders agree in March 2007 that borrowers who had cancelled their single premium policies should be refunded, overturning a previous no-refund policy on these contracts.
-This means that if you've cancelled a single premium policy for any reason, you can now claim a proportional refund, plus interest.
+If you have a single premium policy, rather than a regular premium, this may also be the foundation for a refund.
+The Financial Services Authority (now replaced by the Financial Conduct Authority) and PPI lenders agreed in March 2007 that borrowers who had cancelled their single premium policies should be refunded, overturning a previous no-refund policy on these contracts.
+This means that if you've cancelled a single premium policy for any reason, you can claim a proportional refund, plus interest.